-The my Mom suggested that I get a signed form saying that I couldn’t copy my documents in color in Spain because it is illegal, but I’d rather not revisit the copy shop lady so I had my resident director here sign it instead.
-It reminded me of the time I went to Wal-Mart when I was 16, I found a movie I liked in the $5 sale bin, but it was rated R
+Then my Mom suggested that I get a signed form saying that I couldn’t copy my documents in color because it is illegal in Spain, but I’d rather not revisit the copy shop lady so I had my resident director sign it instead.
+It reminded me of the time I went to Wal-Mart when I was 16, I found a movie I liked in the $5 sale bin, but it was rated R and

 My Favorite Plaza :(

 This is my favorite plaza, its currently under construction, but its supposed to be done in two weeks...